aml4design/aml4design.github.io/index.md

 In these weeks you will deepen your knowledge in how machine learning models could be trained, and on how their performance could be evaluated.
 Specific attention will be devoted to the task of training data design, generation, and usage in realistic adoption scenarios.
-Finally, youwill learn howto design (using human-centered approaches) intelligent products, services, and systems.
+Finally, you will learn how to design (using human-centered approaches) intelligent products, services, and systems.
 Students will understand which issues could impact the experience of people when interacting with iPSSs and learn to assess how ML technology can and should be integrated into iPSSs.